d2l-ai/d2l-en/chapter_preface/preface.md

-On the other hand, while several textbooks have emerged, most notably :cite:`Goodfellow.Bengio.Courville.2016`, which offers an excellent survey of the concepts behind deep learning, these resources don't marry the descriptions to realizations of the concepts in code, sometimes leaving readers clueless as to how to implement them.
+On the other hand, while several textbooks have emerged, most notably :cite:`Goodfellow.Bengio.Courville.2016`, which offers an excellent survey of the concepts behind deep learning, these resources do not marry the descriptions to realizations of the concepts in code, sometimes leaving readers clueless as to how to implement them.
 Moreover, too many resources are hidden behind the paywalls of commercial course providers.